Here are some things you should do after converting your QuickBooks Desktop file to QuickBooks Online to ensure a smooth migration.

 - Cash basis - Reports may not necessarily match using this accounting method.
 This is because QuickBooks Desktop and Online don't consider transactions as paid the same way.

 - Stock recalculation - Your reports may not match up if you imported your stock information due to FIFO recalculations that may have taken place.
-There will be a task on your homepage that has a form which will need to be filed with the IRS stating the Stock Accounting changes that took place.
+There'll be a task on your homepage that has a form which will need to be filed with the IRS stating the Stock Accounting changes that took place.

 - Multi-currency - Transactions with 3 different types of currencies involved do not convert to QuickBooks Online at this time.